cloud-gov/cg-site/_posts/2023-04-19-opensearch-maintenance.md

 excerpt: We have configured off-peak windows for software updates on all brokered Elasticsearch/Opensearch domains to minimize service disruption.
 ---

-# Off-peak windows now enabled for all Elasticsearch/Opensearch domains

 ## Background

 [Periodically, AWS pushes out required software updates for Elasticsearch/Opensearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/service-software.html).
 While these updates are applied using a blue/green deployment to minimize disruption, it is still possible for customers to experience partial downtime or outages for their domains during the upgrade.